VIEUX CHALET Swiss Restaurant…

 As we were verbally expressing its’ goodness, we saw them smiling as if they have seen the same scene time and again.
 The other tables have reserved signages signaling that its going to be a busy weekend.

 Our fettuccine came with home made smoked ham which softness is just right, very tasteful and blended well with the 2 kinds of mushrooms included.
-One is shiitake and the other one i forgot the name.
-The sauce is creamed lightly and might have include the tomata sauce they were cooking up wen we came.
+One is shiitake and the other one I forgot the name.
+The sauce is creamed lightly and might have include that home-made tomato sauce they were cooking up when we arrived.
 And then to complete it, some ricotta cheese.

 Both pizza and pasta has some parsley that went with it even on our drinks.

 I am not so sure if I am just hungry and tired but even the drinks we had (yellow mango juice and home made iced tea) were great for me.
 They were 5 stars literally.
 And the service is 6 stars and the ambiance is 6 too.

 One thing is certain.
 We will come back and waking up, seeing the morning sun under the skies of Antipolo, smelling the scent of home cooked goodness and seeing the table with the breakfast and cheese platter, I already visualized.